thoughtcroft/thoughtcroft.github.io/_posts/2013-07-26-how-to-write-and-install-an-ohai-plugin.md

   - ruby
 ---

-*Originally published at Ninefold (2010-2015), a cloud services provider I helped found.*

-This is part 4 of the **Cloud programming** series.
+This is part 4 of my **Cloud programming** series where I show you how to extend Ohai node discovery with custom attributes for use in Chef recipes.

 My loyal readers (Hi Mum and Dad!) will have noticed by now that we are big fans of Chef at Ninefold.
 We have written recipes to configure and